CanonicalLtd/maas-docs/en/contributing-git.md

 Several actions are required before you can begin.
 These only need to be done once.

+- GitHub account
+- User environment
+- Fork the repository on GitHub
+- Clone your fork locally
+- Add the upstream remote

 ### GitHub account

 A [GitHub account][github-account] will be required.
 Sign up now!